simonteozw/tp/docs/DeveloperGuide.md

 ## **Appendix E: Glossary** <a name="appen-e"></a>

 * **Mainstream OS**: Windows, Linux, Unix, OS-X

+* **Obect Oriented Programming** <a name="oop"></a>: A type of computer programming paradigm (software design) in which programmers define the data type of a data structure, and the types of operations (functions) that can be applied to the data structure

+* **Facade Pattern** <a name="facade-p"></a>: A structural design pattern that provides a simplified (but limited) interface to a complex system of classes, library or framework.
+ While decreasing the overall complexity of the application, it also helps to move unwanted dependencies to one place

+* **Command Pattern** <a name="command-p"></a>: A Design Pattern that lets you encapsulate actions within Java classes.
+Of which, each class has an `execute()` method which is declared in the Command interface the class implements

 ## **Appendix F: Instructions for Manual Testing** <a name="appen-f"></a>